 Polytetrafluoroethylene—better known as PTFE, or Teflon—was invented by accident at a DuPont laboratory in New Jersey in 1938.
 Roy Plunkett, an Ohio-born chemist, was attempting to make a new CFC refrigerant when he noticed that a canister of tetrafluoroethylene, despite appearing to be empty, weighed as much as if it were full.
 Cutting the canister open with a saw, Plunkett found that the gas had reacted with the iron in the canister’s shell and had coated its insides with polymerized polytetrafluoroethylene—a waxy, water-repellent, non-stick substance.
-Du Pont soon saw the potential of Plunkett’s discovery and began mass producing PTFE, but it wasn’t until 1954, when the wife of French engineer Marc Grégoire asked her husband to use the same substance to coat her cookware to stop food sticking to her pans, that the true usefulness of Plunkett’s discovery was finally realized.
+DuPont soon saw the potential of Plunkett’s discovery and began mass-producing PTFE, but it wasn’t until 1954, when the wife of French engineer Marc Grégoire asked her husband to use the same substance to coat her cookware to stop food sticking to her pans, that the true usefulness of Plunkett’s discovery was finally realized.

-In 1943, naval engineer Richard T. James was working at a shipyard in Philadelphia when he accidentally knocked a spring (that he had been trying to modify into a stabilizer for sensitive maritime equipment) from a high shelf.
+In 1943, naval engineer Richard T. James was working at a shipyard in Philadelphia when he accidentally knocked a spring, which he had been trying to modify into a stabilizer for sensitive maritime equipment, from a high shelf.
 To his surprise, the spring neatly uncoiled itself and stepped its way down from the shelf and onto a pile of books, and from there onto a tabletop, and then onto the floor.
 After two years of development, the first batch of 400 “Slinky” toys sold out in just 90 minutes when they were demonstrated in the toy department of a local Gimbels store in 1945.

-At the height of the Second World War, rubber was rationed across the United States after Japan invaded a number of rubber-producing countries across southeast Asia and hampered production.
-The race was on to find a suitable replacement—a synthetic rubber that could be produced inside the U.S. without the need of overseas imports—which eventually led to the entirely unexpected invention of Silly Putty.
+At the height of World War II, rubber was rationed across the United States after Japan invaded a number of rubber-producing countries across Southeast Asia and hampered production.
+The race was on to find a suitable replacement—a synthetic rubber that could be produced in the U.S. without the need of overseas imports, which eventually led to the entirely unexpected invention of Silly Putty.

 The first popsicle was reportedly invented by 11-year-old Frank Epperson in 1905, when he accidentally left a container of powdered soda and water, with its mixing stick still inside, on his porch overnight.
-One unexpectedly cold night later, and the popsicle—which Epperson originally marketed 20 years later as an Epsicle—was born.
+One unexpectedly cold night later, the popsicle—which Epperson originally marketed 20 years later as an Epsicle—was born.

 Safety glass—or rather, laminated glass—was accidentally discovered by the French chemist Édouard Bénédictus when he knocked a glass beaker from a high shelf in his laboratory and found, to his surprise, that it shattered but did not break.
 His assistant informed him that the beaker had contained cellulose nitrate, a type of clear natural plastic, that had left a film on the inside of the glass.
 He filed a patent for his discovery in 1909, and it has been in production (albeit in various different forms) ever since.